Eclypses/mte-relay-server/README.md

 - `corsOrigins`
   - **Required**
   - A list of URLs that will be allowed to make cross-origin requests to the server.
-- `reportAccessToken`
-  - **Required**
-  - An access token that is required to generate a report of MTE usage.
-This token should be kept secret and only shared trusted parties.
 - `port`
   - The port that the server will listen on.
   - Default: `8080`.